Anmol-tech/VideoPlayer-js/README.md

 ## 🧐 About <a id = "about"></a>

-This player can play videos from Youtube, Twitch, daliymotion, etc. and you can search for your favorite Youtube directly in seach bar and play video quickly.
+This player can play videos from YouTube, Twitch, DailyMotion, etc. and you can search for your favorite YouTube directly in search bar and play video quickly.

 <!-- ## 🏁 Getting Started <a name = "getting_started"></a>